aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

 For example, the last constraint in the fact specifies how the DNS is configured to map domain names for the two servers in our system.
-Without this constraint, the Alloy Analyzer may generate scenarios where `EmailDomain` is mapped to `EvilServer`, which are not of interest to us (in practice, such a mapping may be possible due to an attack called _DNS sproofing_, but we will rule it out from our model since it lies outside the class of attacks that the SOP is designed to prevent).
+Without this constraint, the Alloy Analyzer may generate scenarios where `EmailDomain` is mapped to `EvilServer`, which are not of interest to us (in practice, such a mapping may be possible due to an attack called _DNS spoofing_, but we will rule it out from our model since it lies outside the class of attacks that the SOP is designed to prevent).

 ## Security Properties